spiral/docs/docs/en/advanced/tokenizer.md

 With the scoped class locator, you can define directories to be searched within named scopes.
 This allows you to selectively search only the directories that are relevant to your current task.

+#### Setting up Scopes

-To use the scoped class locator, you will need to define your scopes in the `app\config\tokenizer.php` config file.
+To use the scoped class locator, you will need to define your scopes:

+:::: tabs

+::: tab Config

+Scopes can be defined in the `app\config\tokenizer.php` config file.

 Here is an example of how to define a scope named `scopeName` that searches the `app/Directory` directory:

 ```php app/config/tokenizer.php
 return [